JavaMoney/javamoney-examples/web/javamoney-tradingapp/README.md

 What is it?
 -----------

 This is your project!
-It is a sample, deployable Maven 3 project to help you get your foot in the door developing with Spring on Java Enterprise Edition.
+It is a sample, deployable Maven 3 project to help you get your foot in the door developing with Spring and Java Financial Library [link text here][jfl-USAGE.txt] on Java Enterprise Edition.

 This project is setup to allow you to create a compliant Spring 3.1 application using Spring MVC.